dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 After the above is verified, we can check for bad characters.
 This way, we can avoid the use of them when sending our ROP-chain, the characters found were: 0x00, 0x09, 0x0a, 0x0b, 0x0c, 0x0d, 0x20.

-So, what now, then?
+So, what now?
 We need to defeat the next protection in our way [DEP](https://support.microsoft.com/en-us/topic/what-is-data-execution-prevention-dep-60dabc2b-90db-45fc-9b18-512419135817).
 We can use the good old __ROP__ for that.
-You can probably create a rop chain using something like __ropper__ or __mona__, but in many cases, I just create the chain myself.
+We can probably create a rop chain using something like __ropper__ or __mona__, but in many cases, I just create the chain myself.
 I just like to do things hard for me [uwu](https://dplastico.github.io/2023/03/23/doing-it-wrong-Apocalypse_2023_ctf.html)

-Ok, we should collect gadgets at this point to start _roping_, I used __ropper__, which runs on Kali, what I was using at the moment, and since we need an offset to the base address, it is important to pass the parameter __-I 0x0__ to ropper, this way the addresses will not contain the preferred base address as the base address, and we will have just the offsets.
+Ok, we should collect gadgets at this point to start _ropping_, I used __ropper__, which runs on Kali, what I was using at the moment, and since we need an offset to the base address, it is important to pass the parameter __-I 0x0__ to ropper, this way the addresses will not contain the preferred base address as the base address, and we will have just the offsets.

 After collecting gadgets, let's start creating our rop-chain.

 Ok, but wait...
-This is a SEH overflow, so we cannot just go into "mordor" and start ropping.
+This is a SEH overflow, so we cannot just go into "Mordor" and start ropping.

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-21-36-57.png)